mikolajgs/prototyping/pkg/restapi/README.md

-# crud
+# restapi

-Package CRUD is meant to create CRUD HTTP endpoint for simple data management.
+Package `restapi` is meant to create REST API HTTP endpoint for simple data management.

 HTTP endpoint can be set to allow creating, updating, removing new object, along with returning its details, or list of objects.
 All requests and responses are in the JSON format.